 For more options, check out our recommendations for the best OLED TVs, the best gaming TVs, and the best 48-49-50-inch TVs.

 The LG C4 OLED is better than the LG B4 OLED for the most part.
 The C4 has better reflection handling and slightly better SDR peak brightness, so it handles a bit more glare in a bright room, and it has better low-quality content smoothing.
-The C4 also has better overall HDR brightness, so highlights in HDR content stand out a bit more on it.
-However, the C4 is noticeably dimmer while using the Game Optimizer, whereas the B4 maintains its brightness, so they are very similar in brightness while using that mode.
+The C4 also gets brighter in HDR in most picture modes, making highlights pop more in HDR content.
+However, the two TVs have very similar HDR brightness while using the Game Optimizer picture mode.

 The LG B4 OLED and the LG C3 OLED are very similar overall.
 The C3 has better low-quality content smoothing, and its viewing angle is a bit better, with less color shift as you move off-center.
 The C3 also gets brighter overall, so it overcomes a bit more glare while watching SDR content in a bright room, and highlights stand out a bit more in HDR content.
 However, the C3 is noticeably dimmer while using the Game Optimizer, whereas the B4 maintains its brightness in that mode, which makes it a bit brighter overall while using Game Optimizer.